Floods - Before. During. After.

 - Clear debris and overgrowth from on-site drainage facilities.

 - Work with neighbors to solve potential drainage problems and to avoid diverting debris onto their properties.
-Consult a licensed civil engineer if you're in doubt.
+Consult a licensed civil engineer if you are unsure.

 - Relocate valuables from lower to upper floors.